Can I Go to Jail for Hiding My Car from the Repo Man?

 The first question to ask is this: has your lender taken you to court and received a “writ of replevin?”
 If so, call for a free consultation as there are many different situations that can occur – and you do not want to be held in contempt of court.
 You can go to jail for contempt of court (it's rare and difficult, but it's possible), and you really don't want that to happen.

-Otherwise, the general rule is that it is not illegal to “hide” your vehicle from the repo man.
+Otherwise, the general rule is that it is not a crime to “hide” your vehicle from the repo man.
 The Wisconsin Consumer Act governs most vehicle repossessions in Wisconsin and the law is silent as it relates to “hiding” your vehicle from a repossession agent.

 Consequences to Hiding your Vehicle